OCA/credit-control/account_financial_risk/README.rst

 #.
 In the *Customer Payments* section, fill *Maturity Margin* for setting the
    number of days to last after the due date to consider an invoice as unpaid.

+If you want an email to be sent when risk is exceeded in invoices, go to *Invoicing/Accounting > Configuration > Settings > Financial Risk* and fill the field `Email template sent when confirming invoice risk`.

 Usage
 =====